International Airlines Group

-International Consolidated Airlines Group S.A., trading as International Airlines Group and usually shortened to IAG, is an Irish-Anglo-Spanish multinational airline holding company with its registered office in Madrid, Spain, and its corporate headquarters in London, England.
-It was formed in January 2011 after a merger agreement between British Airways and Iberia, the flag carriers of the United Kingdom and Spain respectively, when British Airways and Iberia became wholly owned subsidiaries of IAG.
+International Consolidated Airlines Group S.A., trading as International Airlines Group and usually shortened to IAG, is a British-Spanish multinational airline holding company with its registered office in Madrid, Spain, and its corporate headquarters in London, England.
+It was formed in January 2011 after a merger agreement between British Airways and Iberia, the flag carriers of the United Kingdom and Spain respectively, when both became wholly owned subsidiaries of IAG.
 British Airways shareholders were given 55% of the shares in the new company.

 Since its creation, IAG has expanded its portfolio of operations and brands by purchasing other airlines – BMI (2011), Vueling (2012) and Aer Lingus (2015).
-The Group also owns the Level brand and Avios, the IAG rewards programme.
+The group also owns LEVEL and Avios, a frequent-flyer programme.

 The company is listed on the London Stock Exchange and the Madrid Stock Exchange.
 It is a constituent of the FTSE 100 Index and IBEX 35 Index.

 History

 Creation of IAG as BA/Iberia holding company

 British Airways and Iberia signed a preliminary merger agreement in November 2009.
-In April 2010, British Airways and Iberia signed a full merger agreement, with an intended completion date of late 2010, subject to securing the necessary regulatory approvals.
+In April 2010, they signed a full merger agreement, with an intended completion date of late 2010, subject to securing the necessary regulatory approvals.
 The merger between British Airways and Iberia was completed on 21 January 2011, and shares in the new holding company IAG began trading in London and Madrid on 24 January.

 On 6 October 2011, IAG created Iberia Express, a new low-cost airline to operate short- and medium-haul routes from IAG's Madrid hub and provide transfer feed onto Iberia's longhaul network.
 Iberia Express began operations on 25 March 2012.